Ray is a licensed engineer in the Philippines. He loves to write about mathematics and civil engineering.

 - Substitute all known values into the resulting equation and solve for the required rate.
 Once done with the previous steps, it is now time to solve the wanted rate of change.
 Then, substitute all known values to get the final answer.

-Note: A standard error is to substitute the given numerical information too early.
+Note: A standard error is substituting the given numerical information too early.
 It should be done only after the differentiation.
-Doing so will yield incorrect results since if used beforehand, those variables will become constants, and when differentiated, it would result in 0.
+Doing so will yield incorrect results since, if used beforehand, those variables will become constants, and when differentiated, it would result in 0.

 To fully understand these steps on how to do related rates, let us see the following word problems about associated rates.

 Example 1: Related Rates Cone Problem

 A water storage tank is an inverted circular cone with a base radius of 2 meters and a height of 4 meters.
 If water is being pumped into the tank at a rate of 2 m3 per minute, find the rate at which the water level rises when water is 3 meters deep.